 - threads-per-block The number of threads per block used by each instance of the scan kernel.
-This parameter takes on the values from [32,64,128,256,512,1024] - elements-per-block The number of elements reduced by one instance of the kernel.
-This parameter takes on the values from [256,512,1024,2048,4096]. - kernel-implementation 5 different scan kernels.
-3 of the scan variants are based on the Sklansky network and 2 on the Kogge-Stone construction.
+This parameter takes on the values from [32,64,128,256, 512,1024] - elements-per-block The number of elements reduced by one instance of the kernel.
+This parameter takes on the values from [256,512,1024,2048,4096]. - kernel-implementation We use five different scan kernels.
+Three of the scan variants are based on the Sklansky network and two on the Kogge-Stone construction.

 The total number of configurations is in this case 150.
-The results of these experiments are presented in figures 14 and 15.
+The results of these experiments are presented in Figure 12 and Table 3.

-6.3.1 Sklansky Scan
+6.3.1 Sklansky scan

-Figure 12 shows a standard divide and conquer decomposition of scan.
+We start by implementing a parallel prefix network attributed to Slansky (1960).
+This network follows a simple divide and conquer decomposition as shown in Figure 10.
 Data flows from top to bottom and boxes with two inputs are operators.
 At each level, exactly half of the boxes are operators and in an imperative language the algorithm would naturally be implemented in-place.
 Since we cannot easily express in-place algorithms currently in Obsidian, this means that we need to copy unchanged values into a new array during each phase.
 During a phase of compilation, Obsidian analyses memory usage and lays out intermediate arrays in memory.
-In the case of Sklansky scan kernels this leads to a ping-ponging behaviour between arrays occupying two areas of shared memory.
+In the case of Sklansky scan kernels, this leads to a ping-ponging behaviour between arrays occupying two areas of shared memory.

-Also, the threads now do two different things (copy, or perform operation).
-One can have as many threads as elements, but then each must have a conditional to decide whether to be a copy or operation thread.
+Also, the threads now do two different things (copy or perform operation).
+One can have as many threads as elements, but then each thread must have a conditional to decide whether to be a copy or an operation thread.
 Or we can launch half as many threads and have each of them perform both a copy and an operation.
 We will show code for both of these options; the first is easier to implement.

-The Obsidian code below implements the scan network from Figure 12, using as many threads as there are elements.
-Note that thread virtualization applies here, supporting arrays larger than the actual number of GPU threads.
+The Obsidian code below implements the scan network from Figure 10, using as many threads as there are elements.
+Note that thread virtualisation applies here, supporting arrays larger than the actual number of GPU threads.
 The limiting factor is the amount of shared memory.

-This is a kernel generator; the (Haskell) Int parameter can be used to generate kernels of various sizes by setting it to the log base two of the desired array size.
+The sklansky function is a kernel generator; the (Haskell) Int parameter can be used to generate kernels of various sizes by setting it to the log base two of the desired array size.